ZiweiGu/ZiweiGu.github.io/_posts/2021-11-05-what-i-learned.md

 **Communication**

 - If there's someone you admire, email them to ask for advice or a meeting.
 You never know who will be willing to meet with you.
 If there's an opportunity you are excited about, take immediate actions to get closer to it.
 You never know what you can take home.
-I used to be shy about reaching out, but using this mindset I have met and talked to board members of Cornell, CXO of Lyft, chairs of CHI, learned important life lessions and formed long-term connections.
+I used to be shy about reaching out, but by forcing myself out of mycomfort zone I have met and talked to board members of Cornell, CXO of Lyft, chairs of CHI, learned important life lessions and formed long-term connections.
 So **be bold**.

 - A tip on reaching out to people: people are always more interested in **their own problems** than your problems.
 So if you want to reach someone, start with what they are dealing with.
 A practical example: email a professor by starting with *their* research, not yours.